RyDizz214/snappier-server-docker/README.md

       - "7429:8000"

     environment:
-      # API port (container always listens on 8000)
       PORT: "8000"
-      # Enable automatic remuxing of .ts → .mkv
       ENABLE_REMUX: "true"
-      # Default max download speed for curl (MB/s)
       DOWNLOAD_SPEED_LIMIT_MBS: "10"
-      # Set to "true" to use ffmpeg for downloads instead of curl
       USE_FFMPEG_TO_DOWNLOAD: "false"
+      # Set to "true" if you want to use ffmpeg for downloads

-      # If you want to bind-mount custom folders, uncomment & set below:
+      # To override folders, uncomment below:
       # RECORDINGS_FOLDER: "/root/SnappierServer/recordings"
       # MOVIES_FOLDER: "/root/SnappierServer/movies"
       # SERIES_FOLDER: "/root/SnappierServer/series"